ankitkanojia/ankitkanojia/README.md

 ### About Me 👋

-Describe the professional experience I had been working for the IT industry as a developer in which(Duties assigned), to gain more profound insight about developing, I have been working part-time as a full-stack developer.
+Hi there, I'm Ankit Kanojia, Describe the professional experience I had been working for the IT industry as a developer in which(Duties assigned), to gain more profound insight about developing, I have been working part-time as a full-stack developer.
 IN addition to this, I am not only a part-time article writer but also work as a blog writer(technical blog writer).
 Furthermore, to contribute with the developer community I am currently I am working as a contributor with them.
 As I have done manifold tasks efficiently and effectively I awarded twice with the employer of the month category in my present company.

 <!--
 **ankitkanojia/ankitkanojia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.